The book

 From LinkedIn

-Short-form, 3–4 times per week.
+Short-form, 3 to 4 times per week.

 Michael publishes on healthcare commercial strategy throughout the week.
 Observations from the field, not theory from a desk.